techiediaries/techiediaries/_posts/2020/laravel/2020-09-16-laravel-8-auth-scaffolding-jetstream-inertiajs-livewire.md

 In this tutorial, you'll learn how to use the new Jetstream package with Inertia.js and Livewire stacks for Laravel 8 auth scaffolding.

+Jetstream makes of use of Tailwind CSS, Vue.js and Blade templates for styles and UI.

 [Inertia.js](https://jetstream.laravel.com/1.x/stacks/inertia.html) is a stack provided by Jetstream that uses Vue.js as its templating language,

 Laravel 7 introduced the `laravel/ui` package to create authentication scaffolding but with the latest Laravel 8 version, a new  `laravel/jetstream` package is introduced.